TheCaduceus/CloneBot_V2/README.md

 <p><b>⛔NOTE: Deploying as web? change <code>deploy.yml</code> (Docker Heroku Process Type) and add <code>PORT</code> as Repository secret, value can be <code>8080</code>.</b></p>
 <!---Okteto--->
 <h2><b>🪬Deploy on Okteto</b></h2>
-<p><b>Okteto is also very famous Kubernetes development platforms and used by many users and it is ideal for lightweight apps and it is perfect for CloneBot V2, Okteto don't have any running hours limit like Heroku but your CloneBot V2 will go to sleep if the ENDPOINT provided by Okteto for your CloneBot V2 untouched.
-Don't worry, I have solution too and some special arrangements.</b></p>
+<p><b>Okteto is Kubernetes development platforms and used by many users and it is ideal for lightweight apps and it is perfect for CloneBot V2, Okteto is worst than Heroku, your bot will sleep after 24 hours and will not get back to online until you ping the provided ENDPOINT.</b></p>
 <h4><b>1.First Create your Okteto Account, You need one GitHub account as okteto supports only one Method to either Create or Login:<a href="https://cloud.okteto.com/#/login" alt="Login on Okteto"> Create/Login on Okteto</a></b></h4>
 <img src="Img/38.png" alt="38">
 <h4><b>2.Now fork this repository, and go to Okteto Dashboard then press "Launch Dev Environment".</b></h4>